jayf0x/zippit/readme.md

 # Zippit

+> Depricated concept.
+Easy to replace with a tool like [majic](https://github.com/jayf0x/majic).

+---

 A drag-and-drop file encryption desktop app for macOS.
 Encrypts files and folders using the [age](https://age-encryption.org/) format — interoperable with standard `age`/`rage` CLI tools.

 ## Features